 This can be caused by having a large amount of Home Equity but no 'liquid' cash — or by setting the option 'Prevent Automatic Drawdown' on one or more accounts.

-If the Account Property "Inherited IRA" is checked, RMDs will begin immediately and not wait until age 70.
+If the Account Property "Inherited IRA" is checked, RMDs will begin immediately, based on published IRS tables.

 By default, the conversion will occur in 1 year, however, you can select to "ladder" the conversions in equal amounts for up to 10 years.
 Alternately, you can choose to convert a certain amount each year based on a specific tax bracket.

 When choosing Remain within Tax Bracket, the amount converted is based on the maximum amount for the particular tax-bracket selected minus income and annually-taxed gains for that year.
 The conversion will continue every year until all funds are converted, although it's possible not all funds will be converted depending on other taxable income in a given year.

 You can see the growth of your individual Accounts on a yearly basis both from a graphing and data perspective.
 From the Accounts & Taxes tab, press the graph-icon on the tab to get a visual representation of each accounts growth and depletion, as shown below:

 For Data, go to Menu / Tools & Data and click "Output Data" to see a table representations of the same information contained in the graph.